 You can activate a client-tool license on as many machines as you need, without running out of entitlements, as long as you log in with the same Redgate ID each time.

 However, every time you activate a license with a different email address it will use up a license activation.
 For example, let's say your team have a 3-user license.
-One entitlement is assigned to your RedgateID, one is still assigned to a user who has now left the company, and one is assigned to "Not logged in" because you recently did a manual license activation on a machine that did not have an Internet connection.
+One entitlement is assigned to your RedgateID, one is still assigned to a user who has now left the company, and one is assigned to "Device: xxx" because you recently did a manual license activation on a machine that did not have an Internet connection.
 You have now used up all the entitlements.

-NOTE: User based licensing does not support tool versions prior to 2017 so if you're activating an old license the activation will also show in the customer portal as Not logged in.
+NOTE: User based licensing does not support tool versions prior to 2017 so if you're activating an old license the activation will also show in the customer portal as Device: xxx.

 If another user on the team now tries to activate this license, or you try to activate it from an email address other than your RedgateID, it will cause the 'Failed to activate the license: All of the entitlements for serial xxx-xxx-xxxxxx-xxxx have already been claimed' problem, even though there is really only one current user of the tool (you).